Are You Facing a Criminal Charge That Could Be a Third Strike?

 California’s Three Strikes Law

 The California 3 Strikes Law labels certain criminal offenses as “strikes.”
 Any felony conviction for someone with two or more strikes in their past can mean prison for life.
 The law was intended to keep dangerous repeat offenders off the streets, but there are many horror stories of non-violent people falling victim to the law.
-An 18-year old with two burglaries on his record who is later arrested for possessing a minute quantity of methamphetamine could be sentenced to spend the rest of his life in prison.
-Stealing a slice of pizza, or breath mints and a bottle of liquor can be enough to make some prosecutors believe that you should be housed at taxpayer expense well into your golden years.
+The third strike lawyers at the Law Offices of William C. Makler can help.

 What Counts as a Strike?